 The level of confidentiality will naturally determine the level of availability for certain data.
 Confidentiality is a question of how, and where, the data can be accessed.
-To ensure confidentiality, one must safeguard the data using encryption as well as protecting the physical network and storage devices.
-However, it’s not only attackers monitoring the network for sensitive information that we need to be concerned about, but we also need to watch out for ‘social engineering’ attacks.
+To ensure confidentiality, one must safeguard the data using encryption as well as protect the physical network and storage devices.
+However, it’s not only attackers monitoring the network for sensitive information that we need to be concerned about, we also need to watch out for ‘social engineering attacks.
 Social engineering attacks are when a user is deceived and manipulated in a way that encourages them to hand over certain sensitive information.
 Such attacks are becoming increasingly more common, and increasingly more sophisticated.
 Since such attacks are based on erroneous human actions, they are not easy to monitor and prevent.
 Training must be provided which ensures that staff members are vigilant and able to identify such attacks.